sujith-eag/vu-library/docs/java/java_core/06_methods/06_super.md

 ____

+>[!important]
-super( ) always refers to the constructor in the closest superclass.
-The super( ) in ColorTriangle calls the constructor in Triangle.
-The super( ) in Triangle calls the constructor in TwoDShape.
-In a class hierarchy, if a superclass constructor requires parameters, then all subclasses must pass those parameters “up the line.”
+>`super()` always refers to the constructor in the closest superclass.
+The `super()` in `ColorTriangle` calls the constructor in Triangle.
+The `super()` in `Triangle` calls the constructor in `TwoDShape`.

+In a class hierarchy, if a superclass constructor requires parameters, then all subclass's must pass those parameters “up the line.”
 This is true whether or not a subclass needs parameters of its own.

 ___

-since super( ) must be the first statement executed in a subclass’ constructor, this order is the same whether or not super( ) is used.
-If super( ) is not used, then the default (parameterless) constructor of each superclass will be executed.
+super( ) must be the first statement executed in a subclass constructor, this order is the same whether or not super() is used or not.
+If super( ) is not used, then the default (parameter-less) constructor of each superclass will be executed.

 constructors complete their execution in order of derivation, from superclass to subclass.

 ___